sasymo/cooperation/git_commands.md

 	Execute shell commands

-1.checkout <branch_name>
+1. checkout <branch_name>
-2.git rebase -i <SHA1-commit> : i stands for interactive and the children of the mentioned commit can be accessed within interactive rebase
+2. git rebase -i <SHA1-commit> : i stands for interactive and the children of the mentioned commit can be accessed within interactive rebase
 3.